SahilSinnh/SF_DDL_Extractor/README.md

 ## Limitations

-- Does not support some uncommon Snowflake object types.
+- Does not support some uncommon Snowflake object types, generally not available in GET_DDL function.
 - Cannot generate Stage DDL with URL and credentials.
 - Dependency detection relies on regex parsing of DDLs; may miss complex or dynamic references.
 - No support for installing additional packages at runtime (uses pre-installed libraries).